-Title: Erecting fire re sisting walls and wall linings in the workplace Learning outcomes The learner will be able to: arner can: 3 Maintain safe and healthy working practices when erecting fire resisting walls and wall linings.
+Title: Erecting fire resisting walls and wall linings in the workplace Learning outcome The learner will be a ssment criteria arner can: 3 Maintain safe and healthy working practices when erecting fire resisting walls and wall linings.
 3.1 Use health and safety control equipment safely and comply with the methods of work and safety control measures to carry out the activity in accordance with current legislation and organisational requirements when erecting fire resisting walls and wall linings.
-3.2 Demonstrate compliance with given information and relevant legislation when erecting fire resisting walls and wall linings in relation to the following: safe use and storage and handling of access apparatus, working platforms and tools safe use, storage and handling of materials specific risks to health and the environment.
-3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to erecting fire resisting walls and wall linings, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures local exhaust ventilation (LEV) personal protective equipment (PPE) respiratory protective equipment (RPE).
+3.2 Demonstrate compliance with given information and relevant legislation when erecting fire resisting walls and wall linings in relation to the following: - safe use and storage and handling of access apparatus, working platforms and tools - safe use, storage and handling of materials - specific risks to health and the environment.
+3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to erecting fire resisting walls and wall linings, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - local exhaust ventilation (LEV) - personal protective equipment (PPE) - respiratory protective equipment (RPE).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
 3.6 Demonstrate the safe use of a fire extinguisher relevant to a typical fire associated with erecting fire resisting walls and wall linings as relevant to the operations.

-Tit e: Erecting fire resisting walls and wall linings in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Select the required quantity and quality of resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to erect fire resisting walls and wall linings 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: steel angles, channels and studs framing materials, boards and insulation, fixings, fittings hand tools, portable power, tools and equipment.
+Title : Erecting fire resisting walls and wall linings in the workplace walls and wall linings in the workplace ning outcome sment criteria The le The learner will be able to: The le arner can: 4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment.
+6 erect fire resisting walls and wall linings 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - steel angles, channels and studs - framing materials, boards and insulation, fixings, fittings - hand tools, portable power, tools and equipment.
 4.3 Describe how to confirm that the resources and materials conform to the specification.
 4.4 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.6 Describe any potential hazards associated with the resources and methods of work.
-4.7 Describe how to measure quantity, length, area and wastage associated with the method and procedure to erecting fire resisting walls and wall linings.
-5 to the work ar surrounding a rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. erecting fire re and wall lining - 5.2 Maintain a clean work space.
+4.7 Describe how to measure quantity, length, area and wastage associated with the method and procedure to erecting fire resisting walls and wall linings. t to the work ar surrounding a rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. erecting fire re and wall lining 5.2 Maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.